-This table reports data on health status measures by race and Hispanic or Latino ethnicity.
-The health outcome and disparity measures reported are "intermediate outcome measures," which means that they document measurable outcomes of clinical intervention as a surrogate for good long-term health outcomes.
+This table reports data on health status measures by race and Hispanic or Latino/a ethnicity.
+The health outcome and disparity measures reported are "clinical process and outcome measures," which means they document measurable outcomes of clinical intervention as a surrogate for good long-term health outcomes.
 Use and analysis of CQMs by health centers in their Plan, Do, Study, Act (PDSA) cycles is one tool that can lead to improved health care for patients.